daniellkennett/WallstreetbetsAnalysis/README.md

 4. Are WSB mentions of GME related to the price increase?

 ### Hypothesis Tests
+* **H0** : The number of mentions in a hour of trading HAS NO influence of price change. <br />
+  **H1** : The number of mentions in a hour of trading HAS  influence of price change

-* **H0** : The number of mentions in the last two hours of trading has no influence of opening prices. <br />
+* **H0** : The number of mentions in the last two hours of trading DOES NOT influence of opening prices. <br />
-  **H1** : The number of mentions in the last two hours of trading influences the opening price next day
+  **H1** : The number of mentions in the last two hours of trading DOES influences the opening price next day

 * **H0** : The number of mentions of a stock on WSB in the first 1-1/2 hours of trading DOES NOT influence the stock growth <br />
   **H1** : The number of mentions of a stock on WSB in the first 1-1/2 hours of trading DOES influence the stock growth